David Reynolds (racing driver): 2020

 Reynolds began 2020 strongly with, topping first practice before qualifying second despite front suspension damage for the opening race at the Adelaide 500.
 Challenging eventual race winner Jamie Whincup, Reynolds came home fourth, with an engine issue in the #9 Penrite Erebus Commodore forcing him to start 14th for Race 2.
 A collision with Erebus teammate Anton DePasquale saw both cars fail to finish in what was to be the final race prior to COVID impacting the running of the 2020 Virgin Australia Supercars Championship.

 As teams moved to the second round at the Australian Formula One Grand Prix, the Friday morning (March 13) official cancellation of the event saw the series on hiatus until late June.

 The return event was a reformatted Sydney SuperNight, with Reynolds posting a best finish of fourth place, which the Erebus driver again repeated the next weekend at the back-to-back Sydney Motorsport Park event.
 Back-to-back double rounds were held at Darwin, Townsville and The Bend Motorsport Park in South Australia, with a best finish of fifth (Darwin 1 and Townsville 1).

 The opening race of the second Townsville round saw controversy with Reynolds and championship leader, Scott McLaughlin from Shell V-Power Racing, coming together at the first corner.

 Bathurst saw Reynolds co-drive with Will Brown, with Reynolds qualifying the car in 12th with a 2:04.6730.
 The pair came home 15th, surviving the rain and suffering with a dropped cylinder in the latter part of the race.

 Off track, Reynolds was embroiled in controversy as speculation that he wanted to end his 10-year deal with Erebus, signed in 2019.
 In December 2020 it was confirmed that Reynolds would depart Erebus Racing to join Kelly Racing for 2021, with Penrite Oil backing as Kelly Racing switched from Nissan Altimas to the Ford Mustang.

 Reynolds finished the 2020 season 12th in the championship on 1492 points.

-Kelly Grove Racing (2021)
+Kelly Grove Racing/Grove Racing (2021–2023)

-Kelly Racing became Kelly Grove Racing (KGR) in 2021, with Reynolds joining Andre Heimgartner at the Braeside, Victoria, team.
-KGR had replaced its Nissan Altima Supercars with Ford Mustangs, with minor support from Ford Australia.

-Reynolds's race number changed from #9 to #26, promoting chief sponsor Penrite Oil, which began operating in 1926.
-The number is also a nod to January 26th as Australia Day, with Penrite fiercely Australian.

-After Race 22, Reynolds is currently 14th in the 2021 Repco Supercars Championship on 1072 points.

-Luke Youlden was announced to substitute for Reynolds after he forced out of competition for Rounds 9 and 10 due to his COVID health exemption being overturned.

-Reynolds also reunite with Luke Youlden for the 2021 Repco Bathurst 1000, whom he won the famous enduro with in 2017.
+Reynolds returned to Kelly Racing, now part-owned by Grove Racing, in 2021, bringing sponsor Penrite with him from Erebus.
+Both stayed on when Grove completed a takeover of the team ahead of the 2022 season.

+Charlie Schwerkolt Racing (2024–present)

+Reynolds was announced as replacing Scott Pye at Team 18 for the 2024 Supercars Championship.

+Controversies

+At the 2015 Bathurst 1000, Reynolds was fined AU$25,000 for making sexist comments regarding an all-female one-off entry for Simona de Silvestro and Renee Gracie – labelling it the "pussywagon", a reference to the movie Kill Bill.

+In 2021, during the COVID-19 pandemic, Reynolds was required to sit out two rounds of the Supercars season having failed to meet NSW Health-mandated vaccination requirements.
+Reynolds had claimed an exemption prior to the first of four consecutive rounds at Sydney Motorsport Park, which was overturned following said round.